W-J-Knight/W-J-Knight/README.md

 - 👋 Hi, I’m @W-J-Knight
-- 👀 I’m interested in software developmen, python and AI.
+- 👀 I’m interested in software development, python and AI.
 - 🌱 I’m currently learning React,node js, Python, linux, networking and AI.
 - I'm current enroll at Nucamp for Full Stack Web and Mobile App Developer.
 - 💞️ I’m looking to collaborate on anything on programming.